 Refer to the Comments Guide to understand my editorial marks on your returned papers.

-Your group will present your research to the class during a 30-minute presentation including visual/aural images, film clips, etc. of your studied director's work, and questions from your classmates.
+Your group will present your research to the class during a 10-15 minute presentation including visual images, film clips, etc. of your studied director's work, and questions from your classmates.

 The presentation should:

 For your presentation format, I encourage you to be creative.
 Use various media to create a learning environment that conveys and supports your research findings.
-You must use film clips, of course; use DVDs whenever you can for the best quality image and sound.
-Don't overuse PowerPoint, which cannot comprise more than 5% of your presentation (i.e., less than 5 minutes total) unless you're using it for film/audio clips, visual still images, etc. Be sure to let me know well in advance if you will need special equipment for your presentation that's not already in our room.
+You must use film clips, of course, and a PowerPoint for film/audio clips, visual still images, etc.

-On this day, you should provide everyone in the class with a one-page handout about your selected director.
-I encourage you to be creative, concise, and thorough on this handout, summarizing highlights about your director's biographical and artistic life as well as places that your classmates might look to find more information on your director or his/her films themselves (if applicable).
-You might wish to reproduce a few visual aids on this handout as well, if space permits.
+On this day, you should provide everyone in the class with a one-page handout about your selected director (double-sided is fine).
+I encourage you to be creative, concise, and thorough on this handout, summarizing highlights about your director's biographical and artistic life as well as places that your classmates might look to find more information on your director themselves (if applicable).
+Be sure to include a few visuals on this handout as well.
 In short, your handout:

 Briefly (3-5 sentences max) summarizes the director’s main themes and influences

-Praises at least two points AND critiques at least two points about his/her style/body of work
+Praises at least two points AND critiques at least two points about their style/body of work

 Lists your reference sources in proper bibliographic format